nkluba/chessresults_FIDE_combine_data/README.md

 1. Executes tournament search on chess-results.com using Selenium.
 2. Applies tournament name filters and date range filters.
 3. Collects tournament result page links.
-4. Tracks processed tournament links to avoid duplicates.
+4. Tracks processed tournament links in DuckDB to avoid reprocessing.
 5. Downloads each tournament player table via HTTP.
 6. Parses player tables using BeautifulSoup.
 7. Normalizes table headers and injects missing player profile links.
-8. Visits each player FIDE profile page.
+8. Visits each player FIDE profile page with retry and timeout handling.
 9. Enriches player records with FIDE metadata.
-10. Persists tournament-level player datasets into CSV files.
+10. Persists all data into DuckDB.
+11. Provides a Streamlit dashboard for analytics and filtering.

 ---